 \subsection{VerseCrafter Architecture}

-\textbf{Backbone.} We adopt Wan2.1-14B~\cite{wan2025wan} as a frozen latent video diffusion / flow-matching backbone with a 3D VAE and a DiT-based denoiser.
-VerseCrafter treats Wan2.1 as a generic video prior: we do not change its architecture or weights, and instead attach a lightweight geometric adapter that conditions the backbone on our 4D control maps.
+\textbf{Backbone.} We adopt Wan2.1-14B~\cite{wan2025wan} as a frozen latent video diffusion backbone with a Wan Encoder, a Wan-DiT denoiser and a Wan Decoder.
+VerseCrafter treats Wan2.1 as a generic video prior: we do not change its architecture or weights, and instead attach a lightweight geometric adapter that conditions the backbone on rendered 4D control maps.

-\textbf{GeoAdapter.} For each frame $t$, we take the rendered background and 3D Gaussian trajectory maps, $\text{RGB}^{\text{bg}}_t$, $\text{Depth}^{\text{bg}}_t$, $\text{RGB}^{\text{traj}}_t$, $\text{Depth}^{\text{traj}}_t$, together with the soft control mask $M_t$.
-The four RGB/depth maps are encoded by the same 3D VAE as the video latent, while $M_t$ is reshaped and interpolated to the latent resolution, following the practice in~\cite{jiang2025vace,wan2025wan}.
-Stacking along the temporal dimension yields a spatio–temporal geometry tensor, which is concatenated channel-wise and aligned with the latent video tokens.
+\textbf{GeoAdapter.} We take the rendered background maps and 3D Gaussian trajectory maps, $\text{RGB}^{\text{bg}}$, $\text{Depth}^{\text{bg}}$, $\text{RGB}^{\text{traj}}$, $\text{Depth}^{\text{traj}}$, together with the soft merged mask $M$.
+The four RGB/depth maps are encoded by the same Wan Encoder, while $M$ is reshaped and interpolated to the latent resolution, following the practice in~\cite{jiang2025vace,wan2025wan}.
+The encoded RGB/depth maps and the processed mask are concatenated channel-wise to form a spatio-temporal geometry tensor.
 GeoAdapter is a lightweight DiT-style branch that operates on this geometry tensor.
-It shares the same token dimensionality as the Wan-DiT blocks, but uses far fewer layers.
-We interleave GeoAdapter blocks with the frozen Wan-DiT: every $k$-th DiT block in Wan2.1 is paired with a GeoAdapter block whose output is linearly projected back to the backbone width and added as a residual modulation to the corresponding DiT block.
-Text prompts are encoded by umT5~\cite{chung2023unimax} into text embeddings, which are injected into both Wan’s DiT blocks and GeoAdapter through the same text-conditioning interfaces.
-This adapter-based conditioning injects 4D geometric information into Wan2.1 with only a small number of extra parameters, while keeping all backbone weights fixed.
+It shares the same hidden dimensionality as the Wan-DiT blocks, but uses far fewer layers.
+We interleave GeoAdapter blocks with the frozen Wan-DiT: every $k$-th DiT block in Wan-DiT is paired with a GeoAdapter block whose output is linearly projected and added to the corresponding DiT block as a residual modulation.
+Text prompts are encoded by umT5~\cite{chung2023unimax} into text embeddings, which are injected into both Wan-DiT and GeoAdapter blocks through the same text-conditioning interfaces.
+This adapter-based conditioning injects 4D geometric information into Wan 2.1 with only a small number of extra parameters, while keeping all backbone weights fixed.